 Go on a day trip to Colonia del Sacramento

-Another good day trip from Buenos Aires is to Colonia del Sacramento, in Uruguay, which can be reached by a quick (1 hour) ferry ride.
+This small city in Uruguay, which can be reached by a quick (1 hour) ferry ride, makes for a great day trip.
 Walking around Colonia feels like stepping back in time.
 Imagine beautiful cobbled alleys with flowers pouring outside gardens onto the streets; a gorgeous lighthouse with spectacular views over the Rio de la Plata, and vintage cars scattered around town.
 It’s no wonder that it is a UNESCO world heritage site.

 At San Telmo Market you’ll find local shops and lots of good food